List on Bids44 →

 Seller’s Guide — How to Maximize Your LG 260L Double Door Fridge Resale

-- Note Key Specs: Write down the exact model number, capacity (260L), star rating, and manufacturing year.
-This saves buyers time and builds trust.
+Note Key Specs: Clearly list the model number, capacity (260L), BEE star rating, and the manufacturing year (from the sticker, not just purchase date).
+This helps buyers quickly find relevant information.

 Final Verdict — Should You Buy or Sell in 2026?